 To view up to date Margin Requirement please click here.

-Further to the above leverage requirements, FXCM EU has established a negative balance protection policy which in the event that a negative balance occurs in the clients' trading account due to stop out and/ or extremely volatile market conditions, then a relevant adjustment to cover the full negative amount will be made.
+Further to the above leverage requirements, FXCM has established a negative balance protection policy which in the event that a negative balance occurs in the clients' trading account due to stop out and/ or extremely volatile market conditions, then a relevant adjustment to cover the full negative amount will be made.
 This means that retail clients will never lose more than the total funds invested in their trading account.
 Professional clients are not entitled to negative balance protection.
-In addition, considering the level of risk and complex nature of trading CFDs, FXCM EU does not offer any incentives to encourage retail clients to trade.
+In addition, considering the level of risk and complex nature of trading CFDs, FXCM does not offer any incentives to encourage retail clients to trade.

 What is Margin?